Montag - Freitag von 8:00 - 20:00 Uhr

 Multilingual customer service

 Our experts in private health insurance are happy to help and advise you.
-Our customer consultants speak various languages, including English, Turkish, Croatian, Portuguese, and more.
-Contact us by e-mail or telephone (+49 89 - 24 24 12 72) – our advice is absolutely non-binding and free of charge.
+Our customer consultants speak a variety of languages, including English, Turkish, Croatian, Portuguese, and more.
+Contact us by e-mail or telephone (+49 89 - 24 24 12 72) – our advice is completely free and non-binding.